CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

    ![Upload apple with apple tag](./images/l7e1-10.png)

 ## Task 5: Publish the object detection model

+In this task, you will learn how to publish your trained object detection model, making it accessible for integration into client applications for real-time object detection.

 Now you're ready to publish your trained model so that it can be used from a client application.